-• Mourning Dove Restrictions.
+Mourning Dove Restrictions.
 A person:

-- · May not shoot a mourning dove unless the bird is flying. - · May not hunt mourning doves with a shotgun capable of holding more than three shells. - May not hunt mourning doves in a state park or recreation area, except that portion of Angostura State Recreation Area lying west of the dam. - Removed the restriction to hunt mourning doves within 50 yards of a public road.
-Mourning dove hunting is still prohibited within road rights-of-way.
+- · May not shoot a mourning dove unless the bird is flying. - · May not hunt mourning doves with a shotgun capable of holding more than three shells. - May not hunt mourning doves in a state park or recreation area, except that portion of Angostura State Recreation Area lying west of the dam. - · May not hunt mourning doves within road rights-of-way.